Asian-Pacific American Heritage Month

 Texas A&M Black History Month Official Website: www.tamubhm.com

-“September 15 was chosen as the starting point for the celebration because it is the anniversary of independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+“September 15 was chosen as the starting point for the celebration because it is the anniversary of the independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
 They all declared independence in 1821.
 In addition, Mexico and Chile celebrate their independence days on September 16 and September 18, respectively.”
 Public Law 100-402 authorizes and requests the President to issue an annual proclamation designating September 15 through October 15, as “Hispanic Heritage Month.”